40net-cloud/fortinet-azure-solutions/FortiTester/Standalone/README.md

 - 1 standalone FortiTester
 - 1 VNETs containing a management subnet and testing subnet 1 and 2
-- User Defined Routes (UDR) for the subnets 1 and 2
 - Accelerated Networking is enabled by default

 ![FortiTester-VM azure design](images/fts-standalone.png)